Umadevi-reddy/sample_demo_repo/README.md

 # sample_demo_repo

-walkthrough to demo git essentials
+## walkthrough to demo git essentials

-this is my first python class.
+This is my first python class.

+we have covered till now
+- Installation python the best way
+-  overview of python.
-git essentials.
+-  git essentials.